tesera/learn-cli/README.md

 * `docker run -v $PWD:/opt/MRAT_Refactor -it -e DATASET=MONCTON mrat`
 	- `-e DATASET=MONCTON` this refers one of the test environments in tests/data.
 DATASET is the environment variable.
 	- bin/mrat.sh is the script that's added to the virtual machine and executes MRAT and tests.

+To run MRAT tests copy and paste the following command:

+* `docker run -v $PWD:/opt/MRAT_Refactor -it -e DATASET=MONCTON mrat ./bin/test.sh`

+*Note: In order to have tests copy the results of first run to tests/regression/DATASET.
+Files to copy are noted below.
+The DATASET must correspond to the runtime folder above that exists in tests/data.*

 ## Refactoring